sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 	public void Draw(Graphics g)
 		- called from Game
 		- draws all tiles in the correct position using tileSize
-		- tells all objects in objects (bombs, explosions, bonuses) to draw themselves, if they are visible (for example bonus in the crate isnt visible thus wont be drawn)
+		- tells all objects in ist of objects (bombs, explosions, bonuses) to draw themselves, if they are visible (for example bonus in the crate isnt visible thus wont be drawn)

 	public void Step()
 		- called from Game
-		- tells all objects in objects to do step and then checks if those objects colide with any of the players - if yes and the object is pickable, the player will "pick" it and the object moves into objectsToDelete
+		- tells all objects in the list of objects to do step and then checks if those objects colide with any of the players - if yes and the object is pickable, the player will "pick" it and the object moves into objectsToDelete (it disapeared)
 		- then it iterates through objectsToDelete and deletes all of those in objects, then clears objectsToDelete
-		- finally it does iterates through objectsToAdd and adds all of those into objects, then clears objectsToAdd
+		- finally it iterates through objectsToAdd and adds all of those into list of objects, then clears objectsToAdd

 	public bool IsStepable(int x, int y)
 		- called mostly from Player when he checks for movement possibilities
-		- gets the coordinates in window, matches this coordinates into mapGrid and returns whether the Tile on given position is stepable or not
+		- gets the coordinates in window, matches this coordinates into mapGrid and returns whether the Tile on given position is stepable or
+		- also called from Bomb when it checks whether it should place Explosion on the tile

 	public bool IsDestroyable(int x, int y)
 		- called from Bomb when it checks if the explosion reached crate